 3. Choose a platform to invest with

-Here’s a look at some of the best places for you to invest in the Straits Times Index:
+Here’s a look at some of the best places for you to get started:

 - Brokers & trading platforms.
 Online brokers offer some of the lowest transaction fees of any investment method, and are also liked by investors because of their convenience.
 When these low fees are combined with an easy-to-use investment platform, you have a great option for self-starter investors.
 That said, if you want more investment help, you might try a different approach, since online brokers don’t offer customised advice.